ClintH/ixfx-demos/ml/vision/README.md

 # Troubleshooting

+## https

 Your code will not be able to access media devices like a camera if it's being loaded from an insecure connection.

 If you're running a local server, make sure you're using http://127.0.0.1 as the address.
 If you're running from an online hosting service, make sure you're accessing via `https://`.

+## getUserMedia timeout

+Repeated 'opening' of the camera while tinkering can seem to cause an issue in some browsers.
+An internal call to `getUserMedia` hangs indefinitely, rather than returning the camera stream or throwing an error.
+Thus we use ixfx's `waitFor` function to trigger a timeout error, so at least you're aware when it's happening.
+If this does happen, closing all browser windows and starting again seems to fix the problem.